felipead/cassandra-logger/README.md

 ### Installing Cassandra

-The Trigger API was released as part of Cassandra 2.0.
+The trigger API was released as part of Cassandra 2.0.
 However, it was changed after Cassandra 2.1.
 This trigger *will not work* with versions of Cassandra previous to 2.1.

 Please follow the instructions from the Cassandra project [website](http://wiki.apache.org/cassandra/GettingStarted).

-### Installing the Trigger *Automagically*
+### Installing the Log Trigger *Automagically*

 The script [`install-cassandra-trigger.sh`](install-cassandra-trigger.sh) will build and install the trigger on Cassandra *automagically*: